-Fundraising costs of £1,854 is attributed to the provision of fundraising materials and merchandise to support these and other fundraising events.
+Fundraising costs of £2,504 is attributed to the provision of fundraising materials and merchandise to support various fundraising events.

-Resources expended on staff salaries (£18,457) continues to be funded through grants and corporate sponsorship leaving "fundraised" money designated to the charity objects.
+Resources expended on staff salaries (£20,182) continues to be funded through grants and corporate sponsorship leaving 'fundraised' money designated to the charity objects.

-Governance costs of £3,332 are attributable to the continued operation of the charity.
+Governance costs of £2,798, a decrease in our previous year, is attributable to the continued operation of the charity.